Understanding Flow Behaviors of Supercooled Liquids by Embodying Solid-Liquid Duality at Particle Level: STRUCTURAL BASIS

 \subsection{\texorpdfstring{Structural parameters for $\tau_\mathrm{LC}$}{Structural parameters for tau\_LC}}

-We first establish the connection between $\tau_\mathrm{LC}$ and configuration.
+The discussion in this section will be based on the condition of steady shear.
+First, we will establish the connection between $\tau_\mathrm{LC}$ and configuration.
 In literature of supercooled liquids and glasses, numerous structural parameters have been proposed to predict dynamics, ranging from simple, physically informed metrics to more complex ones.
 Some examples include free volume \cite{han2024prl, enma2016nat}, local favored structures \cite{royall2013jcp, tanaka2019natrev}, soft modes \cite{harrowell2008natphy}, structural entropy \cite{chen2023prl}, etc. In recent years, approaches based on statistical learning have gained prominence \cite{ajliu2015prl, manning2020prm, bapst2020natphy, filion2021prl}.
 Especially, some sophisticated models, such as graph neural network \cite{bapst2020natphy, yuhaibin2024scienceadvance} and multilayer perceptron \cite{berthier2023prl}, have been employed and achieved unprecedentedly high prediction accuracies compared with the single, simpler parameters, albeit at the cost of being order-agnostic.
 Notably, linear regression method offers a balance between high prediction accuracy and interpretability.
 Another advantage of linear regress method is that it does not need a very large data set.
-In previous studies \cite{filion2021prl, filion2023jcp}, Filion et al. have connected the local structure of reference particle to its dynamic propensity using linear regression, which achieves an accuracy comparable to that of more complex models.
+In previous studies \cite{filion2021prl, filion2023jcp}, Filion \textit{et al}. have connected the local structure of reference particle to its dynamic propensity using linear regression, which achieves an accuracy comparable to that of more complex models.
 In this subsection, linear regression will be used to connect $\tau_\mathrm{LC}$ and local configuration.

 The first step is to construct a data set to train the model.
 Here, we include configurations under steady shear with all studied shear rates in our data set.
 Specifically, the shear rates span from the Newtonian regime to the shear-thinning regime.
 For each $\dot{\gamma}$, we extract $10$ configurations in the steady state.
 The time interval between adjacent configurations is greater than $4\tau_\alpha$, where $\tau_\alpha$ is the $\alpha$ relaxation time at the corresponding state.
 We then measure $\tau_\mathrm{LC}$ for every particle in each configuration in the data set.
 Additionally, we have verified that including more configurations does not alter our main findings.